 Ferguson admits that people are often scared because they don’t understand the science.
 “I think a lot of people in the investment space would like to be a part of the boom in life science investing, but they just don’t know how to get involved.”

-Capital Cell hopes to tackle this through its Bioexpert Network, which is a community of 800 professionals who operate in the life science sphere in one way or another – from pure scientists and clinicians, to those in the business world who understand the commercial merits of a science-based business.
+Capital Cell hopes to tackle this through its Bioexpert Network, which is a community of 800 professionals in the life science sphere in one way or another – from pure scientists and clinicians, to those in the business world who understand the commercial merits of a science-based business.

 “We want to give people the confidence that they can invest, even if they don’t completely understand the deep science – because plenty of experts have looked at it and believe in it.

 “We know these companies have the potential to change lives, and the challenge is how do we communicate that to a non-specialist audience.”